plgd-dev/hub/docs/guide/developing/dashboard.md

 ### Header / Status Bar

 The header has a dedicated component which can be found in `./http-gateway/web/src/components/status-bar/status-bar.js`.
-You can modify the status-bar `<div id="status-bar">...</div>` by removing existing components like `LanguageSwitcher` and `UserWidget` or by adding different content in the `div`.
+You can modify the status-bar `<header id="status-bar">...</header>` by removing existing components like `LanguageSwitcher` and `UserWidget` or by adding different content in the `header`.

 ### Footer